CA4022/CSC1109-Data-Speed-and-Scale/docs/lab4/index.md

 makes apache storm a powerful tool for creating very large, highly concurrent data processing topologies.

+# What is a Topology? #

+`Bolts` and `Spouts` in Storm are organised into a composite class called a `Topology`.
+A `Topology` is a "Distributed Acyclic Graph" (DAG) that defines the complete logic of a real-time application.
+In this graph:

+- The nodes are the `Spouts` and `Bolts`.
+- The edges are the data streams of `Tuples` that flow between them.

+The term "Directed" here means that data flows in a specific, predefined direction — being pushed from `Spouts` to `Bolts`, and then from bolt to bolt.
+The term "Acyclic" is crucial; it means the graph has no cycles or loops.
+This is a fundamental constraint that guarantees a tuple will not be passed around in an infinite loop and that processing for any given piece of data will eventually end.
+This well-defined, loop-free structure allows the Storm scheduler to effectively partition the graph and distribute its components across a cluster of machines, enabling massive parallelism and fault-tolerance.

 # Your first Storm Topology - Wordcount #

 As we did with the other HPC technologies we've learned so far, lets start by creating a storm